Septima/spatialsuite-themeselector-buttons/README.md

 #Description:

-This module adds a new method, called "addActionButton", on the themeselector javascript object
+This module adds a new method, called "addActionButton", on the themeselector javascript object.

+##This module is for older versions of Spatial Suite (pre 3.5.0)

 #Installation